cybertec-postgresql/pgwatch/docs/preparing_databases.md

-As mentioned above, helper / wrapper functions are not strictly needed, they just provide a bit more information for unprivileged users - thus for developers with no means to install any wrappers as superuser, it's also possible to benefit from pgwatch3 - for such use cases e.g. the "unprivileged" preset metrics profile and the according "DB overview Unprivileged / Developer"
+As mentioned above, helper / wrapper functions are not strictly needed, they just provide a bit more information for unprivileged users - thus for developers with no means to install any wrappers as superuser, it's also possible to benefit from pgwatch - for such use cases e.g. the "unprivileged" preset metrics profile and the according "DB overview Unprivileged / Developer"
 ![dashboard](screenshots/overview_developer.png)